mhaack/mh-site/content/posts/2025-05-04-making-your-reolink-camera-talk-with-ai-via-home-assistant.md

 Make sure you have a TTS integration set up and a media_player entity ready to receive the audio.
 If you're using Home Assistant Cloud, the tts.home_assistant_cloud entity should be available by default if you have Nabu Casa subscribed.

-\[Screenshot: Example TTS Entity]\
+Similar like above, you can test it via the Developer Tool > Actions page.

-\[Screenshot: Example Media Player Entity]
+{% image "/images/screenshot_camera_ai_3.png", "Testing the Text-to-speech", "x-small", "Screenshot 3: Testing the Text-to-speech" %}

-You can test it from the integrations settings page.
+Locate *Text-to-speech (TTS): Speak* like in the screenshot and fill out the form.
 You can also select your preferred language and voice.

 ## Step 4: Build the Automation